-With regard to this article – Second-Order Thinking: What Smart People Use to Outperform
+I recently ran across this article – Second-Order Thinking: What Smart People Use to Outperform

 Either way, I don’t think it’s simple enough to say that Second Order Thinking is a good thing in and of itself.
 As with most things, you need a good sense of balance.
-The good sense to know when to keep thinking, and when it’s too much.
-Where to stop and finalize things without second guessing yourself.
+The good sense to know when to keep thinking, and when it’s too much — where to stop and finalize things without second guessing yourself.